gitpod-samples/template-jupyter-notebook/README.md

 # Jupyter Notebook Template on Gitpod

-This is a [Jupyter Notebook](https://jupyter.org/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Jupyter Notebook](https://jupyter.org/) template configured for cloud development environments on [Gitpod](https://www.gitpod.io/).

 Read more about how to use Jupyter Notebooks with Gitpod in [our documentation.](https://www.gitpod.io/docs/references/ides-and-editors/jupyter-notebooks)